lotusk08/lotusk08.github.io/_tabs/about.md

 ---
 # the default layout is 'page'
-icon: fas fa-info-circle
+icon: fa-solid fa-layer-group
-hide: true
-order: 5
+order: 2
 ---